 Take lots of photographs.
 Set up photo opportunities and practice shooting from different perspectives and zoom lengths.
 Go on field trips and take photos at different locations.

 Print out the best photos and glue them into a blank book.
 (We used BareBooks.)
-Narrate the the story that goes with each photo.
+Use the photos as prompts to write the story that goes with each photo.

 Share with friends and family!!

 What I loved the most about this photo writing prompt was the fun that JJ and I had together.
 It gave us purposeful, meaningful bonding time!

 Don’t you think there are a lot of ways to modify the photo-writing to fit your child’s interests?